AgEagle Aerial Systems (UAVS)

 Bill Irby, Chief Executive Officer

-Bill Irby was appointed CEO of AgEagle Aerial Systems in April 2024.
-He brings over 25 years of senior management experience in uncrewed air and maritime systems, actuation hardware, ISR systems, and communication systems.
-Prior to joining AgEagle, Mr. Irby held executive roles including President of MTI at Steel Partners Holdings L.P., Vice President at Northrop Grumman, SVP & GM at Textron Systems, and President of Martin UAV (now Shield AI).
-He currently serves as Chairman of the Association for Uncrewed Vehicle Systems International (AUVSI) and is a board member of Ghost Robotics.
-Mr. Irby earned a Master's degree in Technical Management from Johns Hopkins University and a Bachelor's degree in Engineering from the United States Naval Academy.
+Bill Irby was appointed Chief Executive Officer in April 2024.
+He brings over 25 years of senior management expertise in uncrewed air and maritime systems, ISR systems, actuation hardware, and communication systems.
+Prior to joining AgEagle, he served as President of MTI and Steel Partners Holdings, and as Vice President at Northrop Grumman.
+Mr. Irby is also an active Board member of Ghost Robotics and the Chairman of the Association for Uncrewed Vehicle Systems International (AUVSI).

 Alison Burgett, Chief Financial Officer